yaacov/node-modbus-ws/README.md

 npm install modbus-ws -g
 ```

-This will add the *modbus-ws* command to your path.
-After install, you can run the server by typing *modbus-ws* on the command line.
+This will add the **modbus-ws** command to your path.
+After install, you can run the server by typing **modbus-ws** on the command line.

-[ If install locally, run the server using the *modbus-ws.js* file is from the bin directory of the server's code tree. ]
+[ If install locally, run the server using the **modbus-ws.js** file in the bin directory of the server's code tree. ]

 #### Start the modbus-ws server